ecampiglio/capital_stranding_cascades/README.md

 ## Results

 The [Results](/Results) folder contains several tables and figures contained in the paper.
-Below we show some key figures (see paper for more details)
+Below we show some key figures (see paper for more details).

 - __Stranding cascade__ caused by a marginal supply shock in the __global fossil mining sector__ ([download interactive version](/Results/figures/html/Cascades_global_sectors_HTML.html))\
 ![Stranding cascade from the global mining sector](/Results/figures/Cascades_global_sectors.png)